-Not every business is going to be filled with star employees who always meet or exceed all of the expectations placed on them.
-For employees who don't fall into that category, the responsibility of helping them boost their performance often falls on their managers.
+Not every business is filled with star employees who consistently meet or exceed the expectations placed on them.
+For employees who don’t fall into that category, the responsibility of helping them boost their performance often falls on their managers.

-A popular tool to set them on the right path is a performance improvement plan.
-This document sets expectations with the goal of helping the employee improve their performance.
-To get the most out of a performance improvement plan, managers need to have a clear understanding of what it is, what to include in it and how to develop it.
+A performance improvement plan (PIP) is a popular tool to set them on the right path.
+This plan sets expectations for an employee with the goal of helping them improve their performance.
+To get the most out of a PIP, managers need to clearly understand what it is, what to include, and how to develop it.

-A performance improvement plan, or PIP for short, is a document created by a supervisor or manager that outlines what employees can do to achieve their performance goals.
-In many instances, these plans are meant for struggling employees, though they can be used for employees who are already doing an excellent job but have opportunities to grow.
+A performance improvement plan is a document created by a supervisor or manager that outlines what employees can do to achieve their performance goals.
+In many instances, these plans are meant for struggling employees, though they can be used for employees who are already doing an excellent job but have opportunities to grow further.

 The document outlines the following:

-Since performance improvement plans can have a negative connotation, many human resources professionals have long believed that they were best implemented when employees' struggles became noticeable and action was needed to correct unsatisfactory performance.
+Since PIPs can have a negative connotation, many HR professionals have long believed that they are best implemented only when employees’ struggles become noticeable and action is needed to correct unsatisfactory performance.

-However, as the workplace continues to evolve, some HR professionals are changing their tune.
-Seeing the benefit performance improvement plans can have on employees who are already doing an excellent job and have the potential for even better performance, these plans are no longer being used just for struggling employees.
+However, some HR professionals are changing their tune as the workplace evolves.
+Seeing the benefit of PIPs for employees who are already doing an excellent job and have the potential for even better performance, these plans are no longer used just for struggling employees.

-"Employees who hear 'performance improvement' may assume that something isn't right or there are dire consequences as a result of being placed on a PIP," said Leanne E. King, president and CEO of SeeKing HR.
-"This is truly a negative reaction to what is often an attempt to correct or redirect the behaviors of an employee."
+“Employees who hear ‘performance improvement’ may assume that something isn’t right or there are dire consequences as a result of being placed on a PIP,” Leanne E. King, founder and CEO of SeeKing HR, told us.
+“This is truly a negative reaction to what is often an attempt to correct or redirect the behaviors of an employee.”

 This is why King added that the preferred term is “development plan” for employees who are doing well and ready for a new assignment or responsibility.